 Ok, I bit and set up a meeting to talk with the owner of ELA.
 He was a good ol’ boy from Mississippi who had lived around the world, made a fortune and now found himself owning this bio-medical company that made all sorts of screws and implants that you never, ever want to need.
 But, if you ever found yourself needing them, he was the go-to man.

 He paced the room in a very animated strut, while his engineer sat staring at me somewhat bug-eyed and told me the story about this electronic recumbent bike that allowed paralyzed people to peddle a bike using their own muscles.
 Basically, the rider strapped himself in a seat and three sets of electrodes were placed on his hams, quads and gluts.
 These were hooked into a computer that fired a stimulus, contracting the muscles in the precise order it took to pedal a bike.
-I signed up to market and sell them and within three months, we had Chris Reeve’s endorsement as “The Care for the Cure.”
+I signed up to market and sell them and within three months, we had Christopher Reeve’s endorsement as “The Care for the Cure.”
 I was selling anywhere from seven to nine units a month at $15,000 a piece, half up front, balance due before delivery, no refunds.

 To date, that is my best answer ever when asked in a job interview, “So, what makes you qualified for this job?”
 Ahem.
 I sold exercise bikes to paralyzed people.
 You just can’t fake that skill.